 But here’s why we do it.

-The reason we have those thoughts is because it is built into our DNA.
+The reason we have those thoughts is they are built into our DNA.

 Think about the life our distant ancestors must have lead.